Wakogma/About_Me/README.md

+# Me

-# MeMy name is Malachi, but I also don't mind being called Dorthpeck :D
+My name is Malachi, but I also don't mind being called Dorthpeck :D

 I'm okay with crude jokes!!!
 If I'm ever doing something that makes you uncomfortable, please tell me & I will stop immediately!